MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

   - For information about how to create an environment, go to [Create and manage environments in the Power Platform admin center](/power-platform/admin/create-environment).
   - For information about how to add a database to an environment, go to [Add a Microsoft Dataverse database](/power-platform/admin/create-database).

-- An Environment Maker security role or similar if you want to set up dataflows for process mining.
+- An Environment Maker security role if you want to set up dataflows for process mining.
+    - If you're assigned an Environment Admin or System Admin role, go to [What are dataflows](/power-query/dataflows/overview-dataflows-across-power-platform-dynamics-365) to learn more.

 - [Power Automate for desktop](desktop-flows/introduction.md) for task mining.
 You can download it from process advisor.

 [!INCLUDE[footer-include](includes/footer-banner.md)]